ACL Rehabilitation Bristol

 Blood Flow Restriction Training

+Blood flow restriction (BFR) training uses specialised occlusion cuffs to partially restrict blood flow during low-load exercises.
 This allows strength adaptations to be stimulated using lighter loads, which can be useful during earlier stages of rehabilitation when heavier resistance training may not yet be appropriate.

 ACL Rehabilitation at ADAPT.
 PERFORM.

 ACL rehabilitation programmes combine physiotherapy, progressive strength training and performance-focused rehabilitation to support individuals returning to activity safely.
+Each programme is tailored to the individual and aims to restore strength, movement and confidence for long-term knee health.

-If you are experiencing knee instability or recovering from ACL injury or surgery, physiotherapy can help guide your recovery.
+If you are experiencing knee instability or recovering from ACL injury or surgery, physiotherapy can help guide your rehabilitation and return to activity.